 Fernandez studied film photography in Bogota's university Unitec and Lighting Design in Instituto Universitario Nacional del Arte (IUNA), Buenos Aires.
 She has been awarded by Senatsverwaltung für Kultur und Europa with the 2018 Recherchestipendium.
 Recently, her work appeared at Sharjah Biennial as part of "Soapy Postmodern Bathwater," a video installation with Fehras Publishing Practices.

 Maharu Maeno (b.
-1994 and based in Hyogo) is an artist, art manager and worked in intersectional art in Tokyo and New York.
-She graduated with a B.A. in art management from the Tokyo University of the Arts.
+1994 and based in Hyogo) is an artist, art manager based in Berlin.
+She graduated with a B.A. in art project from the Tokyo University of the Arts.
 Maharu worked as a studio assistant at De-Construkt (New York) and completed an internship at Art Access Adachi - Oto Machi Senju no En (Tokyo).
 While at studio DE-CONSTRUKT in Red Hook from 2018 to 2019, Maharu explored the interaction between art and neighborhoods by supporting the projects and exhibitions of their participating artists.
 She exhibited her work, “Red Hook Horror Lemonade (2019)” at studio DE-CONSTRUKT, "The Museum of Make-up Art (2019)" at FIGMENT New York, "Migration of Red Pepper (2018)" at Open Source Gallery, "Kasumi-ka Kumoka (2020)" at Ministry of Education, Culture, Sports, Science and Technology (MEXT, Tokyo).